aerokube/aerokube.github.io/txt/selenium_on_windows.md

 ie.usePerProcessProxy = true
 ```

-2) You web application can be using [cookies](https://en.wikipedia.org/wiki/HTTP_cookie) to store some important information.
+2) Your web app can use [cookies](https://en.wikipedia.org/wiki/HTTP_cookie) to store some important information.
 In Windows these files are stored per-user and default behavior is to reuse cookie contents among sessions.
 This can lead to flaky tests.
 In order to avoid sharing cookies just start IE in private mode:
 ```
 ie.browserCommandLineSwitches = "-private"
 ```